 - It’s designed for commercial composting where accepted

 Vegware’s EU-compliant range

 Ignore the myth that PLA is being banned – it isn’t.
-Some member states won’t allow CPLA cutlery or PLA straws from July 2021 – but we have excellent wooden cutlery and paper straws.
+Some member states won’t allow CPLA cutlery or PLA straws from July 2021 – but we have excellent paper cutlery and paper straws.
 The rest of our range is fully EU-compliant, ready to help you beat the bans on expanded polystyrene and oxo-degradable plastics.